 Dirty Pizza Boxes

-Food stained paper should go in the general waste or compost bin as food is a major contaminant in paper recycling.
+Food stained paper should go in the general waste as food is a major contaminant in paper recycling.
+Pizza boxes do not go in compost bins.

 What About Glass?